AdobeDocs/dynamic-media-classic.en/help/using/best-practices-optimizing-quality-images.md

 * This parameter controls JPG encoding quality.
 A higher value means a higher-quality image but a large file size; alternatively, a lower value means a lower quality image but a smaller file size.
 The range for this parameter is 0-100.
 * To optimize for quality, do not set the parameter value to 100.
 The difference between a setting of 90 or 95 and 100 is almost imperceptible.
 Yet 100 unnecessarily increases the size of the image file.
 Therefore, to optimize for quality but avoid image files becoming too large, set the `qlt=` value to 90 or 95.
 * To optimize for a small image file size but keep image quality at an acceptable level, set the `qlt=` value to 80.
-Values below 70 to 75 results in significant image quality degradation.
+Values below 70 to 75 result in significant image quality degradation.
-* As a best practice, to stay in the middle, set the `qlt=` value to 85 to stay in the middle.
+* To stay in the middle, set the `qlt=` value to 85 as a best practice.
-* Using the chroma flag in `qlt=`
+* Using the chroma flag `qlt=`

   * The `qlt=` parameter has a second setting that lets you turn on RGB chromaticity downsampling using the normal value `,0` (default), or turn it off using the value `,1`.
-  * To keep it simple, start with RGB chromaticity downsampling turned off ( `,1`).
+  * Start with RGB chromaticity downsampling turned off ( `,1`).
 This setting usually results in better image quality, especially for synthetic images with lots of sharp edges and contrast.

 As a best practice for JPG compression use `&qlt=85,0`.

 ## Best practices for JPEG sizing (&jpegSize=) {#best-practices-for-jpeg-sizing-jpegsize}

-The parameter `jpegSize` is useful if you want to guarantee that an image does not exceed a certain size for delivery to devices that have limited memory.
+The parameter `jpegSize` is useful if you want to guarantee that an image does not exceed a certain size.
+This parameter is for delivery to devices that have limited memory.

 * This parameter is set in kilobytes ( `jpegSize=<size_in_kilobytes>`).
 It defines the maximum allowed size for image delivery.
-* `&jpegSize=` interacts with the JPG compression parameter `&qlt=`.
+* `&jpegSize=` Interacts with the JPG compression parameter `&qlt=`.
 If the JPG response with the specified JPG compression parameter ( `&qlt=`) does not exceed the `jpegSize` value, the image is returned with `&qlt=` as defined.
 Otherwise, `&qlt=` is gradually decreased until the image fits in the maximum allowed size.
-Or, until the system determines it cannot fit and returns an error.
+Alternatively, the system returns an error if it cannot fit the image.

-As a best practice, set `&jpegSize=` and add the parameter `&qlt=` if you are delivering JPG images to devices with limited memory.
+As a best practice, set `&jpegSize=` and include the parameter `&qlt=` when you are delivering JPG images to devices with limited memory.

 ## Best practices summary {#best-practices-summary}

-As a best practice, to achieve a high image quality and a small file size, start with the following combination of parameters:
+As a best practice, to achieve high image quality and a small file size, start with the following combination of parameters:

 `fmt=jpg&qlt=85,0&resMode=sharp2&op_usm=1.75,0.3,2,0`

 This combination of settings produces excellent results under most circumstances.

 If the image requires further optimization, gradually fine-tune sharpening (unsharp masking) parameters by starting with a radius set to 0.2 or 0.3.
-Then, gradually increase the amount from 1.75 to a maximum of 4 (equivalent to 400% in Photoshop).
+Then, gradually increase the amount from 1.75 to a maximum of 4 (equivalent to 400% in [!DNL Adobe Photoshop]).
 Check to see that the desired result is achieved.

 If sharpening results are still not satisfactory, increase the radius in decimal increments.
-For every decimal increment, restart the amount at 1.75 and gradually increase it to 4.
+For every decimal increment, reset the amount to 1.75 and gradually increase it to 4.
 Repeat this process until you achieve the desired result.
-While the values above are an approach that creative studios have validated, remember that you can start with other values and follow other strategies.
-Whether the results are satisfactory to you or not is a subjective matter, therefore structured experimentation is key.
+While the values above are an approach that creative studios have validated, note that you can use other values and follow other procedures.
+Whether the results are satisfactory to you or not is a subjective matter; therefore, structured experimentation is required.

 As you experiment, the following general suggestions are helpful to optimize your workflow:

-* Try out and test different parameters in real time, either directly on a URL or using the Adobe Dynamic Media Classic's image adjustment functionality.
+* Test different parameters in real time, directly on a URL or using [!DNL Adobe Dynamic Media Classic] image adjustment tools.
 The latter provides real-time previews for adjustment operations.
 * As a best practice, remember that you can group Dynamic Media Image Serving commands into an Image Preset.
-An Image Preset is basically URL command macros with custom preset names, such as `$thumb_low$` and `&product_high$`.
+An Image Preset is a set of URL command macros with custom preset names, such as `$thumb_low$` and `$product_high$`.
 The custom preset name in a URL path calls these presets.
 Such functionality helps you manage commands and quality settings for different usage patterns of images on your website and shortens the overall length of URLs.
 * Adobe Dynamic Media Classic also provides more advanced ways to tune image quality, such as applying image sharpening on ingestion.
 For advanced use cases where further tuning and optimizing of rendered results is an option, Adobe Professional Services can help you with customized insight and best practices.